National Soul Searching Is Urgently Needed – The Standard Newspaper | Gambia

 We need a national conversation – a national soul searching.
 Public trust in public institutions and officials is not only a matter of national security, but also it is indispensably necessary for citizens to have hope and a sense of patriotism, unity, and harmony.
 When people lose trust in the government, it is because such a government is no more responsive to the needs of the people.
 That is a result of corruption, abuse of office, inefficiency, and violations of human rights.
 That is a recipe for instability.

-Since Independence, this country has never had a real national conversation to determine what kind of Gambian we want.
+Since attaining independence, this country has never had a real national conversation to determine what kind of Gambian we want.

 During the days of Jammeh and now Barrow, we see theatrical gatherings in the name of so-called national dialogue, or the creation of policies to that effect.
 But no one is at a loss that these events and documents are mere smokescreen.
 They do not speak to the issues and where the issues were raised, they are not followed to the letter.

-The evidence of that is the last national dialogue on Feb 16 when Prof Gibril Faal spoke to the issue of diaspora voting quite succinctly.
-But in less than a month after, we see how NAMs aligned with the President voted down Clause 14 of the Elections Bill which was to operationalise the right to vote for Gambians in foreign countries.
+The evidence of that is the last national dialogue on February 16 when Professor Gibril Faal spoke to the issue of diaspora voting quite succinctly.
+But in less than a month after, we see how NAMs aligned with the president voted down Clause 14 of the Elections Bill which was to operationalise the right to vote for Gambians in foreign countries.
 Why?